Overview

 Teaching Health Centers

 Throughout the country, there are geographic areas, populations, and facilities with too few primary care, dental, and mental health providers and services.
-In conjunction with State Primary Care offices, HRSA determines which of these should receive “shortage designations,” and therefore be eligible to receive certain federal resources.
-Federally Qualified Health Centers all received automatic designation as HPSAs.
+In conjunction with State Primary Care offices, the federal HRSA determines which of these should be designated as HPSAs and therefore be eligible to receive increased federal resources.
+CHC’s service areas are automatically designated as HPSAs.

 Malpractice Liability Protection for Health Centers – FTCA

-The Federally Supported Health Centers Assistance Act of 1992 and 1995 granted medical malpractice liability protection through the Federal Tort Claims Act (FTCA) to HRSA-supported health centers.
-Under the Act, health centers are considered Federal employees, with the Federal government acting as their primary liability insurer.
+The Federally Supported Health Centers Assistance Act of 1992 and 1995 granted medical malpractice liability protection through the Federal Tort Claims Act (FTCA) to HRSA-supported CHCs.
+CHCs can deem their staff as Public Health Service employees to have the federal government act as their primary liability insurer.

 Important Links